nicholasdille/k8s-templates/README.md

 # App Templates

-This repository contains templates for applications and overlay to use with [ytt](https://github.com/k14s/ytt) and [kapp](https://github.com/k14s/kapp)
+This repository contains templates for applications as well as overlays to modify them based on [ytt](https://github.com/k14s/ytt) and [kapp](https://github.com/k14s/kapp)

 ## Compiling manifests